Kidepo National Park

 Fauna of Kidepo National Park

-• African Elephant (Loxodonta africana): Kidepo hosts a significant population of elephants, which are often seen grazing in the Narus Valley.
+• African Elephant—Loxodonta africana:-There is a considerable population of elephants in Kidepo.
+They are mainly seen grazing in the Narus Valley.

-• African Buffalo (Syncerus caffer): Large herds of buffalo roam the park, particularly in the grasslands of the Narus and Kidepo Valleys.
+• African Buffalo (Syncerus caffer): Many big herds of buffalo have their range in the game park, most of the concentrations being in the grasslands of Narus and Kidepo Valleys.

-• Cheetah (Acinonyx jubatus): Kidepo is one of the few places in Uganda where cheetahs can be found, primarily in the open plains.
+• Cheetah: Kidepo is one of the very few areas in Uganda where Cheetahs can be found; this is mainly on the open plain.

-In addition to these iconic mammals, Kidepo supports populations of zebras, hartebeests, elands, oribis, and various antelope species.
-The park is also a refuge for some of the rarer and more localized species, such as the aardwolf and bat-eared fox.17 Days Best Uganda Safaris
+Associated with these symbolic mammals, Kidepo supports populations of zebras, hartebeests, elands, oribis, various antelope species.
+The park is a haven for some of these rarer and localized species, including aardwolf and bat-eared fox.17 Days Best Uganda Safaris

 Avian Diversity of Kidepo National Park

-• Kori Bustard (Ardeotis kori): One of the heaviest flying birds, commonly seen in the open grasslands.
+• Kori Bustard: One of the heaviest flying birds, easily seen on open grasslands.

-• Karamoja Apalis (Apalis karamojae): An endemic species to the region, typically found in the acacia woodlands.
+• Karamoja Apalis: This is an endemic species found in the acacia woodlands.

 Conservation Efforts in Kidepo National Park